My Pokémon Ranch: Updates

 On June 18, 2008, an update was made available for the game.
-Another update was made available on November 5, 2008, in Japan to ensure compatibility with Pokémon Platinum and to improve and add some features, such as adding 500 more Pokémon, making a total amount of Pokémon go up to 1,500.
+Another update was made available on November 5, 2008, in Japan to ensure compatibility with Pokémon Platinum and to improve and add some features, such as adding an increased storage of 500 additional Pokémon, making the total amount of Pokémon 1,500 at max capacity.

 The Pokémon

-Most notably, as Pokémon Platinum essentially introduces seven new Pokémon in the manner of new forms of previous Pokémon and these can all be placed in Pokémon Ranch and have their forms remain while in the Ranch.
+Most notably, as Pokémon Platinum essentially introduces seven new Pokémon in the manner of new forms of previous Pokémon and these can all be placed in Pokémon Ranch and have their forms remain while in the ranch.
 However, this will have some effect on Pokémon Platinum.

 Shaymin

 Shaymin's alternate form is activated in a different manner than Giratina's.
-If the player has the Gracidea item in Pokémon Platinum, the Ranch will recognize it and unlock the Gracidea as a new toy in the Ranch.
-Shaymin will normally be Land Forme, however if the player gets the Gracidea and Shaymin touches it, it will transform into its Sky Forme for the duration of the player's Ranch visit.
-However, if the player removes Shaymin from the Ranch while it is in its Sky Forme, it will revert to Land Forme.
+If the player has the Gracidea item in Pokémon Platinum, the ranch will recognize it and unlock the Gracidea as a new toy in the ranch.
+Shaymin will normally be Land Forme, however if the player gets the Gracidea and Shaymin touches it, it will transform into its Sky Forme for the duration of the player's ranch visit.
+However, if the player removes Shaymin from the ranch while it is in its Sky Forme, it will revert to Land Forme.